PAH world hypothesis: Polycyclic aromatic hydrocarbons

 Polycyclic aromatic hydrocarbons are the most common and abundant of the known polyatomic molecules in the visible universe, and are considered a likely constituent of the primordial sea.
-PAHs, along with fullerenes (or "buckyballs"), have been recently detected in nebulae.
-Buckminsterfullerene (C_{60}) has been identified in the interstellar medium spaces.
-(Fullerenes are also implicated in the origin of life; according to astronomer Letizia Stanghellini, "It's possible that buckyballs from outer space provided seeds for life on Earth.")
-PAHs, subjected to interstellar medium (ISM) conditions, are transformed, through hydrogenation, oxygenation and hydroxylation, to more complex organics — "a step along the path toward amino acids and nucleotides, the raw materials of proteins and DNA, respectively".
+PAHs, along with fullerenes, have been recently detected in nebulae.
+Buckyballs, a type of fullerene, have been identified in the interstellar medium (ISM).
+Fullerenes are also implicated in the origin of life; according to astronomer Letizia Stanghellini, "It's possible that buckyballs from outer space provided seeds for life on Earth."
+PAHs, subjected to ISM conditions, are transformed, through hydrogenation, oxygenation and hydroxylation, to more complex organic compounds — "a step along the path toward amino acids and nucleotides, the raw materials of proteins and DNA, respectively".
 Further, as a result of these transformations, the PAHs lose their spectroscopic signature which could be one of the reasons "for the lack of PAH detection in interstellar ice grains, particularly the outer regions of cold, dense clouds or the upper molecular layers of protoplanetary disks."

-In 2013, polycyclic aromatic hydrocarbons were detected in the upper atmosphere of Titan, the largest moon of the planet Saturn.

 Low-temperature chemical pathways from simple organic compounds to complex PAHs have been demonstrated.
-Such chemical pathways may help explain the presence of PAHs in the low-temperature atmosphere of Saturn's moon Titan, and may be significant pathways, in terms of the PAH world hypothesis, in producing precursors to biochemicals related to life as we know it.
+Such chemical pathways may help explain the presence of PAHs in the low-temperature upper atmosphere of Saturn's moon Titan (detected in 2013), and may be significant pathways, in terms of the PAH world hypothesis, in producing precursors to biochemicals related to life as we know it.

 PAHs are not normally very soluble in sea water, but when subject to ionizing radiation such as solar UV light, the outer hydrogen atoms can be stripped off and replaced with a hydroxyl group, rendering the PAHs far more soluble.

-These modified PAHs are amphiphilic, which means that they have parts that are both hydrophilic and hydrophobic.
-When in solution, they assemble in discotic mesogenic (liquid crystal) stacks which, like lipids, tend to organize with their hydrophobic parts protected.
+These modified PAHs are amphiphilic, meaning they have both hydrophilic and hydrophobic regions.
+When in solution, they assemble in discotic mesogenic stacks which, like lipids, tend to organize with their hydrophobic parts protected.

-In 2014, NASA announced a database for tracking polycyclic aromatic hydrocarbons (PAHs) in the universe.
+In 2014, NASA announced a database for tracking PAHs in the universe.
 More than 20% of the carbon in the universe may be associated with PAHs, possible starting materials for the formation of life.
 PAHs seem to have been formed as early as a couple of billion years after the Big Bang, are abundant in the universe, and are associated with new stars and exoplanets.